Lch3181/Warcraft-lll_TWrpg_AHKs/README.md

 A: Properly that key is assgined to something already.

-Q: Can I use with lee's twrpg loader?
+Q: Can I use with lee's twrpg character loader?

 A: Yes, but you have to rename it to wc3rpgLoader.ahk and put it into the same folder